 The central question it addressed was whether firms use a combination of accounting choices and real actions to produce financial statements that present a more positive view of a company’s earnings.

-Burgstahler and Dichey established that earnings management is pervasive.
+Burgstahler and Dichev established that earnings management is pervasive.
 Specifically, they found that 8-12% of firms with small pre-managed earnings decreases used earnings management to achieve earnings increases on financial reports.
 And a whopping 30-44% of firms with small pre-managed losses used discretionary accounting to create positive earnings.

 They also found evidence of even higher frequencies when earnings management would maintain longer series of positive earnings or longer series of positive changes in earnings.